· Order in Council / Election Statutes Amendment Act, 2025 proclamation · enacted

 - Establishes the Election Regulation under the Election Act.

-- Sets a maximum of $20,000 for reasonable and proper costs that a judge may direct the Crown to pay under section 148.1(1) of the Election Act.
+- Sets a maximum of $20,000 for costs a judge may direct the Crown to pay under section 148.1(1) of the Election Act.

 Why it matters

-- Supports the enforcement framework of the Election Finances and Contributions Disclosure Act by defining a key parameter for compliance.
+- Enhances regulatory clarity and supports the enforcement framework of the Election Finances and Contributions Disclosure Act by defining a precise financial threshold for excess contributions.

 Rights affected